seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_common.md

  ufw enable

+== 6.
+Use anti-intrusion defenses and audit systems
+//ST: 6.
+Use anti-intrusion defenses and audit systems

 //ST: !
-== Use anti-intrusion defenses and audit systems
-//ST: use anti-intrusion defenses and audit systems
+==== a.
+Psad

 //ST: !
-==== Psad

 INFO:: this part builds on: http://www.pontikis.net/blog/psad-install-config-debian-wheezy

 Psad is an app which bans users which scan ports.
 Before installing it, we need to make sure the firewall logs traffic: